 - Promote the voice of the child inside and outside of The Ark.

 This is a talk for grown-ups, parts of a complementary programme of ancillary events for adults in the area of children, art and culture.

-The talk will be part of the Temple Bar Politics Festival.
+The talk will be part of the Festival of Politics.